jackiehjm/stx-docs/doc/source/updates/kubernetes/configuring-kubernetes-update-orchestration.rst

                             defaults to strict

-#.
-Optional: Display the strategy in summary, if required.
+#.  |optional| Display the strategy in summary, if required.
 The Kubernetes
     upgrade strategy :command:`show` command displays the strategy in a summary.

     .. code-block:: none